troclaux/notes/next.md

 > react framework that enables server-side rendering and static site generation

+main features:
+- routing: how users navigate between different parts of your application
+  - file-based routing
+- rendering:
+- data fetching
+- styling
+- optimizations
+- typescript

+# starting a new project

+1. create and clone github repository
+2. create a directory for client and another for server or setup the frameworks for each
+  - `mkdir my_project`
+  - `cd my_project`
+  - `npx create-next-app@latest .`
+    - initializes a new Next.js application in the current directory
+3. answer the questions
+  - would you like to use TypeScript? (y)
+  - would you like to use eslint?
+(N)
+  - would you like to use Tailwind CSS? (y)
+  - would you like to use src/ directory? (y)
+  - would you like to use App Router?
+Recommended (y)
+  - would you like to customize the default import alias (@/*)?
+(N)
+4. wait for the installation to finish
+5. `npm run dev` to start the development server
+6. start editing `src/pages/index.tsx` to see the changes in the browser

+# directory structure

+- `pages/`: contains the pages of the application
+- `public/`: contains static files like images, fonts, etc.
+-

 # Client-Side Rendering vs Server-Side Rendering

 ## Client-Side Rendering (CSR)